Have you heard the term "DeCal" but feel fuzzy on what they actually are? Today, we'll cover these fantastic add-ons to your semester schedule.

 - DeCals are included in the 16 Special Studies unit limit.
 You can read more about that on our Degree Requirements page.

-- DeCals can count toward your upper division unit requirement and your upper division outside your major unit requirement (see that Degree Requirement page for more) IF the course is upper division.
-When you click on the course page, you can find the course number in the top right corner under the course details.
+- Upper division DeCals can count toward your upper division unit requirement and your upper division outside your major unit requirement (see the Degree Requirements page for more).
+Just check to see if the DeCal is offered as upper division (#100-199) by checking the course number.
+Open the DeCal page and look for this information in the top right corner, under the course details.

 - There are small fees ($5 or $10) for adding or dropping courses in the first few weeks of instruction.
 You can read more about those dates and fees on the Office of the Registrar's Enrollment page.

-DeCals can often be among students' most loved courses at Cal and is an opportunity every student should explore during their time here.
-Who knows, maybe you'll be so inspired, you'll find yourself teaching one before you graduate!
+DeCals are often among students' most loved courses at Cal and a great way to explore a subject outside of your wheelhouse.
+And if you find the experience inspiring, maybe you'll find yourself teaching one before you graduate!